Grand Ecuador

 What to Expect

-Our tour includes one in-country flight and day-trips of several hours duration.
-On most days we travel short distances with most time being spent outdoors.
-Birding will be mainly along quiet roads, and we enter forest areas on relatively wide and easy-to-follow trails.
-Accommodations vary from basic to modern, and all will be comfortable.
 Weather varies greatly with elevation, and we should be prepared for a range of temperatures from chilliest thirties to hottest nineties.
-Layers and a windbreaker are the solution in the mountains.
 At all altitudes, we should remember to have adequate protection from the sun.
-Drizzle and rain are likely, therefore stout, waterproof footwear, a light rain jacket and waterproof hat are recommended.
-Mosquitoes and other biting insects should not be a problem on this tour; however, bring insect repellant.
+Drizzle and rain are likely, Mosquitoes and other biting insects should not be a problem on this tour

 Featured Wildlife